Drone warfare: United States

+In 2021, the U.S. Navy's Naval Forces Central Command established Task Force 59 to further integrate armed and unarmed drones and artificial intelligence into maritime operations, particularly in the Fifth Fleet's area of operations.
+Task Force 59 helped expand the navy's procurement and deployment of unmanned surface vessels, such as the Saildrone Explorer and the T38 Devil Ray.

-By mid-2025, reports emerged that the U.S. military was lagging behind in evolving its drone warfare capabilities, particularly its production and deployment of small, low-cost first-person view UAVs akin to those seen during the Russian invasion of Ukraine.
+By mid-2025, reports emerged that the U.S. military was lagging behind in evolving its drone warfare capabilities, particularly its production and deployment of first-person view UAVs akin to those seen during the Russo-Ukrainian war.
 A July 2025 memo by defense secretary Pete Hegseth urged military leadership to accelerate the adoption of drones among troops.
 In September 2025 the U.S. envoy to Ukraine, Keith Kellogg, stated Ukraine had overtaken the U.S. in drone technology amid the Russo-Ukrainian war, as battlefield experience prompted continuous innovation in drones.
 Defense industry executive Steve Siomi, the president of robotics defense company Allen Control Systems, said China had overtaken the U.S. in responding to drone proliferation and argued that drone adoption made warfare more affordable for all combatants, including America's rivals.

+In July 2025, the U.S. military revealed the LUCAS one-way attack drone which was promoted as a low-cost counter to enemy drone warfare, costing $35,000 per unit.
+LUCAS utilizes technology reverse engineered from Iran's HESA Shahed 136.
+During the 2026 Iran War, the U.S. Navy deployed the Global Autonomous Reconnaissance Craft (GARC) drone speedboat and the autonomous Corsair USV, which successfully rescued two pilots after Iranian forces shot down their Apache helicopter.
+Three Corsair USVs were also used to strike an Iranian sea port in Bandar Abbas, becoming the first-ever combat use of kamikaze sea drones by the U.S. military.